LaconicNetwork/awesome-urbit/README.md

 # awesome-urbit

 Resources to help new users orient themselves around - and easily get started with - Urbit.
-This repository complements the [existing introductory documentation](https://urbit.org/getting-started).
-The [urbit/awesome-urbit](https://github.com/urbit/awesome-urbit) repo is a great next step once you have joined the network.
+This repository complements the [existing introductory documentation](https://urbit.org/getting-started) but focuses on onboarding users rather than developers.
+The [urbit/awesome-urbit](https://github.com/urbit/awesome-urbit) repo is a great next step once you have joined the network and are comfortable using it regularly.

 ## Getting Started